Chanchal-D/ai-agents-for-beginners/08-multi-agent/README.md

 ## Scenarios Where Multi-Agents Are Applicable

 So what scenarios are a good use case for using multi-agents?
-The answer is that there are many scenarios where employing multiple agents is beneficial especially in the following cases:
+The answer is that there are many scenarios where employing multiple agents is beneficial, especially in the following cases:

 - **Large workloads**: Large workloads can be divided into smaller tasks and assigned to different agents, allowing for parallel processing and faster completion.
 An example of this is in the case of a large data processing task.
 - **Complex tasks**: Complex tasks, like large workloads, can be broken down into smaller subtasks and assigned to different agents, each specializing in a specific aspect of the task.
 A good example of this is in the case of autonomous vehicles where different agents manage navigation, obstacle detection, and communication with other vehicles.